ideasman42/the_joy_of_life_drawing/book.rst

 Another one of my teaching tools is the activity of drawing the model after having seen him or her briefly, studying the attitude, gesture, mass and so on ..of the model carefully

-for about 2 minutes, and then spending from 1-30 minutes ?......
+for about 2 minutes, and then spending from 1-30 minutes ......

-?.......... "drawing the figure without looking at the page" ?.......
+.......... "drawing the figure without looking at the page".......

 Hexagonal graphite shaped to 3 sides by usage